Deutsche Bank to cut workforce by 15,000

 Separately, it plans to dispose of assets with a 4-billion-euro ($4.37 billion) cost base and 20,000 jobs over the next 24 months.

-People familiar with the matter told Reuters last month that as part of its revamp, Deutsche aims to cut about 23,000jobs, or roughly a quarter of its workforce, by reducing technology activities and spinning off its Postbank DPBGn.DEunit.
+People familiar with the matter told Reuters last month that as part of its revamp, Deutsche aims to cut about 23,000 jobs, or roughly a quarter of its workforce, by reducing technology activities and spinning off its Postbank unit.